-The issue of hold up of energetic retrofit especially concerns apartment blocks, where the privately-owned property of a particular flat is connected to a pro rata share of the shared property (common property).
-Occupants bear financial responsibility for their own special property.
-Each property owner must pay a share of the costs incurred to manage the common property.
+This issue especially concerns apartment blocks, where the privately-owned property of a particular flat is connected to a pro rata share of the shared property (common property).
 In the 'new EU Member States' this kind of property is proportionally very high due to the former state-owned housing situation.